meteakca/MeteWeb/content/authors/admin/_index.md

   link: https://scholar.google.com/citations?user=0y1b0oEAAAAJ&hl=en
 # Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
-# - icon: cv
+ - icon: cv
-#   icon_pack: ai
+   icon_pack: ai
-#   link: files/cv.pdf
+   link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ""
+email: "mete.akca@gmail.com"

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
 - Researchers
-- Visitors
 ---

 I am an associate professor of Instructional Technology at Georgia Southern University, Leadership, Technology, and Human Development Department.